alicehillier/life-for-lydia/README.md

 ### **Existing Features**

+1. An introduction section, containing the title and instructions.

+2. A return-to-main-menu option, which is available at every decision point and returns the user to the introduction section.

+3. Two chapters, which fleshes out the story and provides the user with more opportunities to engage.

+4. Meaningful choices which allow the user to obtain more information about the story depending on their decision.

 ### **Features to be implemented in the future**

-The following features would be an excellent means to create a fuller experience for the user:
+The following features would be an excellent means of creating a fuller experience for the user:

-1.
+1. More chapters

+2. Long-term consequences of your decisions

+3. The option to save your progress

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)